Y2842002/Authorized-Projects/README.md

 - Communication interface simulation (sending/receiving data)
 - Interaction with simulated onboard subsystems

-## PWM Drawer.
+## PWM Drawer - Embedded Systems Diploma Graduation Project.

 This project is a visualization and signal generation tool for Pulse Width Modulation (PWM).
-It allows users to generate, analyze, and understand PWM signals in a clear and interactive way .
+It allows users to generate, analyze, and understand PWM signals clearly and interactively.

 Key features include:
 - Generation of PWM signals with adjustable duty cycle and frequency